YOUR PURCHASES OF THESE PRODUCTS SUPPORT THE WEB SITES THAT BRING TO YOU THE HISTORY BEHIND OLD AIRFIELD REGISTERS

 WHY BE INTERESTED IN MUSTY, OLD BOOKS?
 Each Register is a microcosm of Golden Age aviation history, recorded in the first-person, by the very actors who made that history.
 Study of Golden Age people in aviation points to an aerial “lifeway,” including shared values, clothing styles, politics, interests, vocabulary and perhaps even diet and social skills.
 Being a pilot in those early days was like belonging to an adventure-based brotherhood.
 But, men did not have a lock on camaraderie.
 The female pilots, although there weren’t as many of them, shared an equivalent sisterhood that, in many ways, was just a powerful as their male counterparts.

 The machines flown were the best technologies of their time, and the pilots used them in some spectacular, innovative ways.
-Most of their craft lived hard, short lives.
-Only a very small percentage exist today, and they and their sister ships are featured on the sites.
+Most of their aircraft lived hard, short lives.
+Only a very small percentage exist today, and they and their sister ships are featured on the sites whenever and wherever I find them.

 The aviation events they competed in (e.g. tours and races) and the records they set, sometimes preserved by entries in the Registers, served to test the mettle of humans and machines and to bring to a curious, and sometimes suspicious, public the opportunity to get close to pilots and their aircraft, and to learn about the utility of aviation in general.